aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 Predators can have strong top-down effects, both on community structure and ecosystem processes [@Estes2011]; however their effects in combination are not well understood.
-The net effect of a predator assemblage is often dependent on species identity, and can be more or less than the additive effects of individual predators [@Sih1998a;@Ives2005].
-Non-additive effects of predator diversity occur when predators interact directly with each other, or indirectly via prey species, in a way that increases or decreases total predation.
-Antagonistic among-predator interactions can reduce the top-down effects of a diverse consumer assemblage, for example when predators feed directly on each other (intra-guild predation), consume the same prey (resource competition) or modify the behaviour of predators or prey via non- consumptive (i.e. trait- mediated) interactions [@Sih1998a;@Griswold2006;@Nystrom2001].
-Synergy between predators is also possible, for example if one predator causes behavioral shifts in prey that increase their chance of being eaten by another predator species.
-These interactions depend on predators actually co-occurring, and predators in the same community may not always co-occur, for example because of microhabitat preference differences [@Schmitz2007].
-While there are many mechanisms potentially underlying predator compositional effects, we lack a means of predicting _a priori_ which combinations are likely to have antagonistic versus synergistic effects on ecosystem functions.
+The effect of predator species diversity on communities is often stronger or weaker than the combined effects of individual predator species [@Sih1998a;@Ives2005].
+These nonadditive effects of predator diversity occur when predators interact directly with each other, or indirectly via prey species.
+For example when predators feed directly on each other (intra-guild predation), consume the same prey (resource competition) or modify the behaviour of predators or prey via nonconsumptive (i.e. trait- mediated) interactions [@Sih1998a;@Griswold2006;@Nystrom2001].
+Nonadditive effects can be positive or negative: e.g. if one predator causes behavioral shifts in prey that increase their chance of being eaten by another predator species.
+While there are many possible mechanisms underlying the effect of predator composition, we lack a means of predicting _a priori_ the strenght and direction of predator diversity on communities and ecosystem functions.

-One possible predictor of the effect of predator combinations is predator phylogenetic diversity.
+One candidate predictor of the effect of predator combinations is predator phylogenetic diversity.
 The measurement of phylogenetic diversity has become a popular means for ecologists to make inferences about ecological and evolutionary mechanisms behind observed patterns in natural communities